 If you have questions regarding these or any other conditions, please don't hesitate to contact our office.

-To reach the St. Luke's Children's Developmental Pediatrics physician on-call for urgent needs, please call (208) 381-2222.
+To reach the St. Luke's Children's Center for Autism and Neurodevelopmental Disabilities physician on-call for urgent needs, please call (208) 381-2222.
 If you have a medical emergency, please call 911 or go to your nearest emergency room.
 If you need a refill or change in a medication, please call our office on the next business day.

 To Make an Appointment